PhilippeWeidmann/NotificationToast/README.md

 | ![Title](./Screenshots/title.png)  | ![Icon](./Screenshots/icon.png) | ![Subtitle](./Screenshots/subtitle.png) |

 # Usage
-Add this lib to your project using SPM.
+Add this lib to your project using SPM or Cocoapods.

+To get the simple "Apple look" you only have to do this:
 ```swift
 import NotificationToast

 let toast = ToastView(title: "Safari pasted from Notes")
 toast.show()
 ```
-The view also includes optional subtitle, leading icon view, custom font, icon spacing and on tap callback :
+The view also includes many optional customizable properties:
 ```swift
 let toast = ToastView(
     title: "Airpods Pro",